If you have been here before there is a major 2018 update at the bottom, otherwise read on!

 ZPacks has released a new Arc Haul in Dyneema at 24 oz. that is designed to carry up to 40 pounds but it is too early to have any real long term testing on it.
 It always seems to me that they are still developing their designs on the run and the construction is never refined but the mesh trampoline back panel is still intriguing and they have perfectly hit on many of the design components I like.
 This is the best discussion I have seen of the Arc Haul, you can see some issues with lumbar pads, stays popping out but folks seem to like it.

 Katabatic Gear has released a new line of packs that look impeccably made and can be made with Dimension Polyant V40 fabric.
 The Helios 55 would be a similar size and comes in at 40 oz.
 (33 oz. in cuben) and the suspension looks very well thought out as do the pockets and compression.
 Here is good review/comparison of the Helios 55 with the Elemental Horizons Aquilo (the Kalais’ big brother) and the Golite Jam and the entire thread has many details on the pack too.

-The new universal favorite for real loads in a lightweightish pack is the Paradox Unaweep which is a hybrid external/internal frame with all kinds of pack bag options.
+The new universal favorite for real loads in a lightweightish pack are the Seek Outside packs which are a hybrid external/internal frame with all kinds of pack bag options.
 Some people report not being able to get a good fit with the shoulder strap yoke set up.
-The Seek Outside Unaweep Divide comes in between 44 and 52 oz. depending on options but supposedly can carry loads up to 100#.
+The Seek Outside Divide 4500 comes in between 44 and 52 oz. depending on options but supposedly can carry loads up to 100#.
 Already lots of folks customizing pack bags to work with the frame.
 Dave Chenault of course has dissected it thoroughly and it is his new favorite pack.